Gasoline prices today, November 27, on the world market may continue to decline following the downward trend from last week. (Source: Reuters) |

-International oil prices recorded another week of decline last week.
+Last week, international oil prices recorded another week of decline.
 Thus, world oil prices have decreased for 5 consecutive weeks.

-In the 5 trading sessions of the past week, oil prices increased in 1 session, decreased in 3 sessions and had mixed movements in 1 session.
+In the last 5 trading sessions of the week, oil prices increased 1 session, decreased 3 sessions and had mixed movements in 1 session.

-Specifically, in the first trading session of the week, oil prices rose on the expectation that OPEC+ would agree to maintain production cuts at the upcoming meeting, after crude oil prices fell last week to a four-month low.
+Specifically, in the first trading session of the week, oil prices increased on the assumption that OPEC+ will agree to maintain production cuts at the upcoming meeting, after crude oil prices fell last week to a four-month low.
 In this session, oil prices increased by more than 2%.

 In the second trading session of the week, world oil prices were mixed with Brent crude oil prices increasing slightly while WTI crude oil prices decreased slightly.
 World oil prices fluctuated little in this session as investors were cautious before the OPEC+ policy meeting.

-Oil prices were volatile on Tuesday.
-At the start of the session, oil prices fell more than 5% after the market received news that OPEC+ had postponed its meeting scheduled for November 26 to the last day of November.
-The postponement came at a time when OPEC+ members Angola and Nigeria planned to increase production.
-This eased concerns about the possibility of OPEC+ continuing to cut production next year.
+Oil prices fluctuated sharply in the third trading session of the week.
+At the beginning of the session, oil prices fell more than 5% after the market received information that OPEC+ postponed the meeting scheduled for November 26 to the last day of November.
+The meeting was postponed at a time when OPEC+ members Angola and Nigeria planned to increase production.
+This reduced concerns about the possibility of OPEC+ continuing to cut production next year.

 According to analysts, the unexpected change in OPEC+ schedule is because oil producers have not yet found a common voice in increasing or cutting production.

-But by the end of the session, oil prices had only fallen by more than 1%.
-The main factors pushing oil prices down in this trading session were the postponement of the OPEC+ meeting, the increase in US oil inventories by 8.7 million barrels last week and the recovery of the USD.
+But by the end of the session, oil prices only fell more than 1%.
+The main factors pushing oil prices down in this trading session were OPEC+ postponing the meeting schedule, US oil inventories increasing by 8.7 million barrels last week and the recovery of the USD.

 Oil prices fell another 3% in the last two trading sessions of the week, extending their decline on expectations that major OPEC+ oil producers will not cut production further next year.